Zhang Jingsheng: Academic career

 At Peking, Zhang was strongly influenced by the political and social philosophies of the May Fourth Movement, sharing the belief that China's weakness against the foreign powers had to be overcome through mass political action and education.
 He was a popular professor at the university, teaching classes on aesthetics, logic, French, the history of European philosophy, and "customs investigation" (風俗調查 (Fēngsú diàochá)), which combined anthropology, ethnology, sociology, and folkloristics.
-He wrote articles for May Fourth Movement publications such as the Jingbao fukan (京报附刊 (Beijing Post Literary Supplement)) and Chenbao fukan (晨报副刊 (Morning Post Literary Supplement)).
+He wrote articles for May Fourth Movement publications such as the Jingbao fukan and Chenbao fukan.
 In 1923, he married a graduate student at Peking named Chu Songxue, but divorced her a few years later after a tumultuous marriage.

 Zhang became close to several other faculty members at Peking, including his old Tongmenghui comrades Wu Zhihui and Zhang Ji, as well as librarian and activist Li Dazhao.
 Zhang and the writer Hu Shih served as translators for birth control activist Margaret Sanger during her visit to Beijing in 1922.
 Soon after, Zhang attempted to organize a visit from Albert Einstein, who chose instead to spend time in Japan.